McDonald’s and the City of Ironton are teaming up to help residents get a better education

 “It is a way for us to recruit people.
 It’s great benefits to speak about whenever we are hiring people, and it’s a great way for us to retain our employees,” said Melissa Bacon, director of operations for Lawrence County McDonald’s.

-Keith is helping McDonald’s get the word out, and her and Bacon recently talked about the program on Facebook live .
+Keith is helping McDonald’s get the word out, and she and Bacon recently talked about the program on Facebook live.

 “Now thankfully to the mayor, we are able to access these different platforms to where we can talk about it,” said Bacon.